cultuurnet/udb3-json-schemas/README.md

     cp pre-commit .git/hooks/pre-commit

-In any case the checks will also run on GitHub and you should receive an email if they fail, and if you open a pull request it will also include the status of the checks.
+In any case the checks will also run on GitHub and you should receive an email if they fail.
+If you open a pull request it will also include the status of the checks.

 ## Automatically fixing (some) errors ✅